 Guide to Buying Your Next Pricing Gun

 Pricing guns perform a limited number of functions, so it is not hard to find quality pieces at reasonable prices.
-If your budget can afford it, this is one item you should splurge on because it’s more then just pricing, it’s order and accountability.
-Besides the higher-end price guns can last forever, so why snooze.
+If your budget can afford it, this is one item you should splurge on because it’s more than just pricing, it’s order and accountability.
+Besides the higher-end price guns can last forever, so why miss out?

 - Pricing gun type: There are pricing guns that print one, two, or three lines with up to 12 characters in a single line in the marketplace.
 If you only want to display the price, a single-line price gun will do the job.
 On the other hand, if you’re going to show additional information such as a batch number or a manufacturing and expiration date, you need a two-line price gun.
 And a three-line device will let you add yet more information specific to your business.

 - Character requirement: Make sure to choose a pricing gun that has the character requirements for your business.
 This includes letters, numbers, symbols, and any other characters your business might need.